MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/Get-MgBetaUserManagerByRef.md

 ## SYNOPSIS
 Returns the user or organizational contact assigned as the user's manager.
 Optionally, you can expand the manager's chain up to the root node.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgUserManagerByRef](/powershell/module/Microsoft.Graph.Users/Get-MgUserManagerByRef?view=graph-powershell-1.0)

 ## SYNTAX